Insurgency: Insurgency and civil wars

 According to James D. Fearon, wars have a rationalist explanation behind them, which explains why leaders prefer to gamble in wars and avoid peaceful bargains.
 Fearon states that intermediate bargains can be a problem because countries cannot easily trade territories with the spread of nationalism.

 Furthermore, wars can take the form of civil wars.
 In her article Why Bad Governance Leads to Civil Wars, Barbara F. Walter has presented a theory that explains the role of strong institutions in preventing insurgencies that can result in civil wars.
 Walter believes that institutions can contribute to four goals.
 Institutions are responsible for checking the government, creating multiple peaceful routes to help the government solve problems, making the government committed to political terms that entails preserving peace, and creating an atmosphere where rebels do not need to form militias.

-Furthermore, Walter adds that if there is a conflict between the government and the insurgents in the form of a civil war, that can bring about a new government that is accountable to a wider range of people, who have to commit to a compromise in political bargains.
+Furthermore, Walter adds that if there is a conflict between the government and the insurgents in the form of a civil war, that conflict can bring about a new government that is accountable to a wider range of people, who have to commit to a compromise in political bargains.
 According to Walter, the presence of strong influential institutions can be beneficial to prevent the repetition of civil wars, but autocratic governments are less likely to accept the emergence of strong institutions because of their resulting constraint of governmental corruption and privileges.

-In her book, Insurgent Collective Action and Civil War in Salvador, Elisabeth Jean Wood explains that participants in high-risk activism are very aware of the costs and benefits of engaging in civil wars.
+In her book Insurgent Collective Action and Civil War in Salvador, Elisabeth Jean Wood explains that participants in high-risk activism are very aware of the costs and benefits of engaging in civil wars.
 Wood suggests that "participants in the 1964 Freedom Summer campaign in the US South ran high risks of bodily harm in challenging the long-standing practices of racial exclusion in Mississippi."
 There are many selective incentives that encourage insurgency and violent movements against autocratic political regimes.
-For example, the supply of safety as a material good can be provided by the insurgents, which abolishes the exploitation of the government and thus forms one of the main incentives.
+For example, insurgents can provide the supply of safety as a material good, which abolishes the exploitation of the government and thus forms one of insurgency's main incentives.
 The revolutionary power can help manifest a social-political network that in return provides access to political opportunities to diverse candidates, who share a collective identity and cultural homogeneity.
 Also, civil wars and insurgencies can provide employment and access to services and resources that were once taken over by the autocratic regimes.